L0per/Python-Challenge/README.md

   * `election_data.csv` = original data
   * `election_data_summary.csv` = summarized data created from the python script

-* Taking a file containing votes for 4 candidates, `main.py` summarizes the data.
+* Taking a file containing votes for candidates, `main.py` summarizes the data.
 The results are printed to the terminal and a `.csv` file in the same directory as the script:
   * Total number of votes
   * A list of candidates with their corresponding number of votes and % of total votes
   * The winner

-* Note that the headers and first two columns are not required, but the candidate's name must be in the third column.
-There also must be 4 candidates:
+* Note that the headers and first two columns are not required, but the candidate's name must be in the third column:

 ![election_data](https://github.com/L0per/Python-Challenge/blob/master/Images/election_data.JPG?raw=true)

 * The data is summarized in the terminal and `.csv` file as shown below:

 ![election_data_summary](https://github.com/L0per/Python-Challenge/blob/master/Images/election_summary.JPG?raw=true)

-### Improvements
-* The election script only works with exactly 4 candidates.
-While the dictionary loop will work with any number of candidates, the printing to terminal and `.csv` need to be modified with a loop to print the correct # of candidates in the dictionary.